experience on our website. If you continue, we'll assume that you are happy to receive

 Rewards and benefits

-In October 2002, Network Rail took over the running of Britain’s rail infrastructure with a mandate from the Government to improve the safety, reliability and efficiency of the railway
+When Network Rail took over the railway in England, Wales and Scotland, our mandate from government was to improve safety, reliability and efficiency on the network.